-In a well-managed, professional setting, bedsores or pressure ulcers should not be a problem.
+Bedsores or pressure ulcers should not be a problem in a well-managed, professional setting.
 Unfortunately, many facilities demonstrate a serious lack of adequate care.
 Simple understaffing is the most common reason bedsores occur in care facilities.
 This is not a valid excuse.
-These facilities are charged with the care of your loved one, and it is their responsibility to be properly staffed.
+These facilities are charged with caring for your loved one, and it is their responsibility to be properly staffed.

 In other cases, care facilities don’t properly oversee or train their staff.
 They fail to offer residents proper nutrition or hygiene and cut corners in other ways.
 These facilities are trying to maximize profits at the expense of your loved one’s health and safety.

-When you take the step of holding a negligent nursing home accountable, you are sending a powerful message that this is unacceptable treatment for your loved one and for others.
+When you hold a negligent nursing home accountable, you send a powerful message that this is unacceptable treatment for your loved one and others.

-When you suspect that your cherished loved one has been the victim of abuse, it can be devastating.
-You placed your family member in one of these facilities with the intention of providing them with quality care.
-At Hach & Rose, LLP, we take nursing home abuse seriously and fight tirelessly for the justice that you and your loved one deserve.
+It can be devastating when you suspect that your cherished loved one has been the victim of abuse.
+You placed your family member in one of these facilities to provide them with quality care.
+At Hach & Rose, LLP, we take nursing home abuse seriously and fight tirelessly for the justice you and your loved one deserve.